Chernobyl disaster: Official announcement

 Evacuation began one and a half days before the accident was publicly acknowledged by the Soviet Union.
-In the morning of 28 April, radiation levels set off alarms at the Forsmark Nuclear Power Plant in Sweden, over 1000 km from the Chernobyl Plant.
+On the morning of 28 April, radiation levels set off alarms at the Forsmark Nuclear Power Plant in Sweden, over 1000 km from the Chernobyl Plant.
 Workers at Forsmark reported the case to the Swedish Radiation Safety Authority, which determined that the radiation had originated elsewhere.
 That day, the Swedish government contacted the Soviet government to inquire about whether there had been a nuclear accident in the Soviet Union.
-The Soviets initially denied it, and it was only after the Swedish government suggested they were about to file an official alert with the International Atomic Energy Agency, that the Soviet government admitted that an accident had taken place at Chernobyl.
+The Soviets initially denied it.
+It was only after the Swedish government suggested they were about to file an official alert with the International Atomic Energy Agency that the Soviet government admitted that an accident had taken place at Chernobyl.

 At first, the Soviets only conceded that a minor accident had occurred, but once they began evacuating more than 100,000 people, the full scale of the situation was realized by the global community.
 At 21:02 the evening of 28 April, a 20-second announcement was read in the TV news programme Vremya: "There has been an accident at the Chernobyl Nuclear Power Plant.
 One of the nuclear reactors was damaged.
 The effects of the accident are being remedied.
 Assistance has been provided for any affected people.
 An investigative commission has been set up."

-This was the entire announcement, and the first time the Soviet Union officially announced a nuclear accident.
+This was the first time the Soviet Union had officially announced a nuclear accident.
 The Telegraph Agency of the Soviet Union (TASS) then discussed the Three Mile Island accident and other American nuclear accidents, which Serge Schmemann of The New York Times wrote was an example of the common Soviet tactic of whataboutism.
 The mention of a commission also indicated to observers the seriousness of the incident, and subsequent state radio broadcasts were replaced with classical music, which was a common method of preparing the public for an announcement of a tragedy in the USSR.

 Around the same time, ABC News released its report about the disaster.
 Shevchenko was the first of the Ukrainian state top officials to arrive at the disaster site early on 28 April.
-There she spoke with members of medical staff and people, who were calm and hopeful that they could soon return to their homes.
-Shevchenko returned home near midnight, stopping at a radiological checkpoint in Vilcha, one of the first that were set up soon after the accident.
+She returned home near midnight, stopping at a radiological checkpoint in Vilcha, one of the first that were set up soon after the accident.

-There was a notification from Moscow that there was no reason to postpone the 1 May International Workers' Day celebrations in Kiev (including the annual parade), but on 30 April a meeting of the Political bureau of the Central Committee of the CPSU took place to discuss the plan for the upcoming celebration.
+There was a notification from Moscow that there was no reason to postpone the 1 May International Workers' Day celebrations in Kiev.
+On 30 April a meeting of the Political bureau of the Central Committee of the CPSU took place to discuss the plan for the celebration.
 Scientists were reporting that the radiological background level in Kiev was normal.
-At the meeting, which was finished at 18:00, it was decided to shorten celebrations from the regular three and a half to four hours to under two hours.
+It was decided to shorten celebrations from the regular three and a half to four hours to under two hours.